no images were found

-Сategory system in PrestaShop allows to smartly organize and display content within your store.
+Сategory system in PrestaShop allows you to smartly organize and display content within your store.
 Neatly-placed categories and sub-categories allow you to control how items are displayed within your store and in this way make navigation at your site much more user-oriented.

 However, sometimes store owners are reporting problems setting up their store categories in PrestaShop.
 This is especially annoying when it happens when you are adding categories and goods assigned to them massively and later on discover that you need to edit each.